 Formed in 2009 in Charlotte, NC, the band, through an approach of uncompromising high energy live shows and unapologetically growing their fanbase, has been building popularity and ever reaching toward their goal of “saving the world one song at a time.”

-In love with the road experience of meeting new people and spreading music, the first quarter of 2013 has seen Grown Up Avenger Stuff touring through the US Southeast, including 9 shows at SXSW, and the highly popular Launch Music Festival in Pennsylvania, in support of their critically acclaimed self produced CD release of Sparkleton.
+In love with the road experience of meeting new people and spreading music, 2013 saw Grown Up Avenger Stuff touring through the US Southeast, Midwest, and Northwest & Southwest, including 9 shows at SXSW, and the highly popular Launch Music Festival in Pennsylvania, in support of their critically acclaimed self produced CD release of Sparkleton.
 (Available at iTunes, Amazon, etc.. and of course at the Store link above)

 Summer 2012: Chosen out of over 400 bands to represent US in Canada tour, and then touring the US coast to coast including a spot at revered music festival Bele Chere, the band spent the rest of the year relentlessly growing fans and touring to promote their 2012 CD release of Alive (Available at iTunes, Amazon, etc.. and of course at the Store link above).